common-workflow-language/cwl-website/README.md

 Github](https://github.com/common-workflow-language/common-workflow-language) and we follow the [Open-Stand.org principles for collaborative open standards development](https://open-stand.org/about-us/principles/).
-Legally CWL is a member project of [Software Freedom Conservancy](https://sfconservancy.org/news/2018/apr/11/cwl-new-member-project/) and is formally managed by the elected [CWL leadership team](#Leadership_Team), however every-day project decisions are made by the [CWL community](#Support) which is open for participation by anyone.
+Legally CWL is a member project of [Software Freedom Conservancy](https://sfconservancy.org/news/2018/apr/11/cwl-new-member-project/) and is formally managed by the elected [CWL leadership team](#Leadership_Team), however everyday project decisions are made by the [CWL community](#Support) which is open for participation by anyone.